-So, what you can create that can make a difference?
+So, what can you create and share that can make a difference in the world?

-By the world getting smarter, I mean, all the intelligent gadgets that are now common in our day to day lives.
+By the world getting smarter, I mean, all the intelligent gadgets that are now present in our day-to-day lives.

 According to the hunger statistics on this website, here.